nextcloud/news/README.md

 ## FAQ

 ### I am getting Exception: Some\\Class does not exist erros in my owncloud.log
 This is very often caused by missing or old files, e.g. by failing to upload all of the News app' files or errors during installation.
-Before you report a bug, please run the diagnostic tool to check which files are missing or out of date:
+Before you report a bug, please recheck if all files from the archive are in place and accessible.

-    ./occ news:verify-install

 ### How do I reset the News app
 Delete the folder **owncloud/apps/news/** and **owncloud/data/news/**, then connect to your database and run the following commands where **oc\_** is your table prefix (defaults to oc\_)